 As the flood continued north, it was more than just water bashing the countryside -- it now included all the old cars and refrigerators and both old and new debris.
 This battering ram carried away or destroyed 26 bridges, including every one from Littleton north to the Colfax viaduct.
 Both Public Service Company power plants along the river were shut down, and emergency circuits became waterlogged and shorted out.
 As the flood continued north, other tributaries added their weight, Sand Creek and Clear Creek, and further north the Bijou and Little Beaver and the Poudre River.
 The communities of Sterling, Fort Morgan and Brush became isolated as the waters spread out over a quarter-million acres of farmland.

 All told, it was estimated that the damage came to some $540 million, plus 28 persons lost their lives.
 The state could count itself fortunate that so few citizens were killed in one of Colorado's worst natural disasters because it began in broad daylight and few people were caught without some notice.
 On the positive side, much of the eastern plains received relief from a three-year drought and farmers made the most of the situation.
-Plans were quickly finalized and construction began on the Chatfield Dam, being completed in 1975.
+Plans were quickly finalized and construction began on the Chatfield Dam, which was completed in 1975.
 And with a massive cleanup required all along the South Platte, municipalities began to turn the valley into a beautiful greenbelt which today belies its garbage dump past.
 The river finally got its respect.

 Armstrong, Robert E. Flood, Mud and Misery.
 Denver: Mountain Bell, 1965.